corenova/opnfv-promise/README.md

 Name | Type | Description
 ---  | ---  | ---
-reservation-error | Error | Subscribers will be notified if the reservation encounters an error and cannot be fulfilled
+reservation-event | Event | Subscribers will be notified if the reservation encounters an error or other events

 #### Inherited Elements